Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-locale/README.md

 ### resources

-The resource request and limit parameters are specified in the resources element of the Pod Settings section:
+The resource request and limit parameters are specified in the resources element of the Pod Settings section.
+Note: the resource requests and limits parameters are the same because the compute resources allocated to Chapel processes is static.

 ```
 resources: